 Due to the level of oversight responsibility exercised, the Plan is included in the City's basic financial statements in the fiduciary fund section.
 Certain administrative functions are performed for the Plan by the City at no cost.
-The City is under no legal obligation to fund any pension obligation.
+The City is under no legal obligation to fund any unfunded pension obligations related to the Plan, other than to fund the actuarially determined annual required contribution.
+See note 10 for additional information.